aurelia/aurelia/docs/user-docs/developer-guides/router-lite/configuring-routes.md

 There is a custom element, named `NotFound`, which is meant to be loaded when any unknown/un-configured route is encountered.
 As you can see in the above example, clicking the "Foo" link that is with un-configured `href`, leads to the `NotFound` view.

+{% hint style="info" %}
+It is recommended that you configure a `fallback` at the root to handle the navigation to un-configured routes gracefully.
+{% endhint %}

 Another way of defining the `fallback` is to use the [route-`id`](#route-configuration-options).
 The following example demonstrates this behavior, where the `NotFound` view can be reached via multiple aliases, and instead of choosing one of these aliases the route-`id` is used to refer the route.